eeeXun/gtt/README.md

 You can create a theme with theme name.
 And you must provide the color of `bg`, `fg`, `gray`, `red`, `green`, `yellow`, `blue`, `purple`, `cyan`, `orange`.

+And note that:

+- `bg` is for background color
+- `fg` is for foreground color
+- `gray` is for selected color
+- `yellow` is for label color
+- `orange` is for KeyMap menu color

 See the example in [theme.yaml](example/theme.yaml) file.
 This file should located under `$XDG_CONFIG_HOME/gtt/theme.yaml` or `$HOME/.config/gtt/theme.yaml`

 ## Language in argument